thecodeteam/heliosburn/docs/getting_started/README.md

 ```
 __WARNING__: Make sure you include the `--recursive` option above!
 Otherwise Vagrant will fail to provision our environment.

-### Starting the Helios Burn environment with Vagrant
+### Setting up your Helios Burn system with Vagrant

 After cloning Helios Burn, enter the directory by typing the following in a terminal: